< Browse to Previous Essay | Browse to Next Essay >

 However, neither Evans’ successor as governor, Dixy Lee Ray, nor the Legislature shared his fondness for the school.
 Ray tried to close it in 1981, and conservative legislators tried to do the same in 1983.
 Evans helped fend off both efforts.
 He played a key role in stabilizing the institution and improving its reputation both within the state and nationally.
 By the time he left, in late 1983, Evergreen was a fixture on various lists of the best liberal arts schools in the West.

-While at Evergreen, Governor John Spellman appointed Evans to the Pacific Northwest Power and Conservation Planning Council (later known as the Northwest Power Planning Council).
-The council, created by Congress to plan for the future of the Bonneville Power Administration, was charged with preparing a regional energy conservation and electric power plan and determining how to mitigate the losses of fisheries due to the Bonneville Power Administration's dams, and to enhance fish and wildlife habitat.
+While at Evergreen, Governor John Spellman appointed Evans to the Pacific Northwest Electric Power and Conservation Planning Council (later known as the Northwest Power Planning Council).
+The council, created by Congress to plan for the future of the Bonneville Power Administration, was charged with preparing a regional energy conservation and electric power plan and determining how to mitigate the losses of fisheries due to the federal dams on the Columbia River system, and to enhance fish and wildlife habitat.
 At the first meeting in April 1981, the council elected Evans its chair.
 His work with the council was cut short in 1983, when he was appointed to fill the Senate vacancy created by the death of Senator Henry M. Jackson (1912-1983).

 The former engineer, legislator, governor, and college president added another section to his resume in September 1983, when Governor John Spellman appointed him to fill the Senate seat left vacant by the death of Henry M. “Scoop” Jackson.
 Two months later, Evans won a special election to complete the remaining five years of Jackson’s term, defeating Democratic Congressman Mike Lowry.
 The left-leaning Lowry and the centrist Evans differed on a few key issues, but were even more markedly separated by style.
 As one reporter put it, “The bearded Lowry's eye-rolling, arm-waving, emotional, stump-preacher brand of rhetoric” stood in stark contrast to Evans’ “cool, voice-of-reason speaking style” and “distinguished, senatorial appearance” (Seattle Post-Intelligencer, 1983).